Search

 MIDI Controller Out

-You can decide what type of Controller to emulate and Value and towards what Device and Channel you want the signal to be sent.
+You can decide what type of Controller to emulate, what Value to send, and towards what Device and Channel you want the signal to be sent.

 MIDI Note Out